The exercise program for a healthy and pain-free back

 2. Lift the right way

-Poor physical strain increases the risk of lower back pain.
+Poor physical strain increases the risk of lower back problems.
 Think for example of lifting heavy objects.
 Also turning the back during lifting is unwise.
 By paying attention to a number of simple rules for lifting, you reduce the risk of pain in the lower back.

 lifting and back pain